Planning and Environment Coronavirus Update

 Permissions in place

 Under the above Act which received Royal Assent on 6 April and came into force on 7 April, planning permission that would otherwise lapse between 7 April and 7 October 2020 will be extended until 7 April 2021 to allow work to start on permissions once restrictions are lifted.
+On 24 August 2020 this was extended for planning permission that would otherwise lapse between 6 October 2020 and 31 March 2021 to be extended to 30 September 2021.
 These dates may change dependent on how long the Act is in force.
 We will update the website if these dates change.

 For the period of the current restrictions The Coronavirus Scotland Act also removes the duty from Authorities to physically publish or publicise documents or make documents available for physical inspection (at libraries, service points council offices etc) where it is considered doing so may give rise to significant risk of transmission of coronavirus.
 We are expecting guidance from Scottish Government on the implementation of this power shortly.
 We will continue to make all documents available online.

 To help minimise risk to our staff and the public our Planning and Building Standards offices are now closed until further notice.